phannhutminh1298/phannhutminh1298.github.io/content/post/meg/meg.md

 ## Guns

-`27/09/2025` I'll make meg hold the revolver in one hand and the big riffle will be hanged on her back.
+`27/09/2025` I'll make meg hold the revolver in one hand and the big rifle will be hanged on her back.

 {{< imagecenter url="/post/meg/27092025_0.jpg" alt="guns" caption="Guns - 27-09-2025">}}

 ## Finale ZBursh Viewport

+`14/10/2025` I changed placement of the rifle.
+Since it was impossible to have it hanged at the back with while having her hair floating in the air.
+And I had changed the base for all previous characters as well to suit with Meg's base.
+Images bellow is the final stage of Meg, now I will prepare her to 3D render.

+{{< imagecenter url="/post/meg/14102025_0.jpg" alt="am jo meg" caption="Amy Jo Meg - 14-10-2025">}}

+{{< imagecenter url="/post/meg/14102025_1.jpg" alt="meg" caption="Meg - 14-10-2025">}}

 ## 3D Render in Marmoset Toolbag 5